Holographic-Sol/Rapture/README.txt

 WHY?
 1. Alot of the time I am editing many files in many places and find myself going in and out of directories everywhere copying things over to backup drives.
 2. If I do 1^ alot over time, what need's copying?
-Mayey I will copy everything to be sure?
+Maybe I will copy everything to be sure?
 Not anymore.
 2. I wrote this because I have a lot of files and when i back up id like it to be faster and so instead of procrastinating i saved my future self time and kept leanrning.